Mean Frank and Crazy Tony: Plot

 Frank asks his estranged brother who is a respectable doctor to visit him, and asks him to collect files containing identifying information on his rival's organisation and hand them in to the police.
 His brother agrees, but is followed, pulled into a photo booth and murdered.
 A gang member uses the booth to take a photo of Frank's dead brother.
 Tony convinces Frank that he can arrange a break-out during Frank's transfer to another prison, which he successfully achieves by staging a car crash and waving down the police car transferring Frank.
 The two then embark on a deadly police car chase in a truck carrying oil drums and cross the border into Marseilles.
-Frank tracks down his rival at a fish fish processing warehouse, where Annunziata's runs an operation concealing heroin inside gutted fish to be exported to the United States.
+Frank tracks down his rival at a fish processing warehouse, where Annunziata's runs an operation concealing heroin inside gutted fish to be exported to the United States.
 A violent shoot out takes place in which Tony proves himself to be useful, though he becomes paralysed with distress when he shoots a man, having never taken a life before, a man who he believes he has killed.
 Frank reassures Tony that he did not kill the man and that Frank actually delivered the fatal bullet.

 Frank forces Annunziata at gun point into a cold storage room, where he adjusts the temperature to its lowest setting, causing Annunziata to freeze to death.
 Frank arranges a boat to Tunisia, via an old friend, but informs Tony that a life of hard crime is not for him, and urges him to reform his ways.
 Tony accepts that he is not cut out for such violence and returns home.
 When he greets his friends they read an excerpt from the newspaper which describes Frank in an unfavorable way, and Tony advises his friend to lead an honest life.